 Is it the best way to lose weight?

-As you can imagine exercise of any nature will burn more energy than doing nothing at all, with some types of training are more efficient than others in terms of energy expenditure and improving basal metabolic rate (calories used at rest).
+As you know exercise of any nature will burn more energy than doing nothing at all and some types of training are more efficient than others in terms of energy expenditure and improving basal metabolic rate (calories used at rest).

-Unfortunately, this is not the case and is the reason we hear the “I don’t get it, I exercise for an hour 4-5 times a week and the weight won’t budge” statement.
+Unfortunately, we often hear statements along the lines of “I don’t get it, I exercise for an hour 4-5 times a week but the weight won’t budge.”

 Let me ask you this…